 To establish PEP status, RPs should actively engage with customers and obtain information relevant to establish different elements of the PEP definition.
-To do this effectively, well-trained staff and effective information gathering using 'PEP search softwares' or through public databases such as Election Commission, parliamentarian's tax directories, public website/disclosures by Public sector organizations and other public search portal etc. should be used and document for record keeping purposes
+To do this effectively, well-trained staff and effective information gathering using 'PEP search softwares' or through public databases such as Election Commission, parliamentarian's tax directories, public website/disclosures by Public sector organizations and other public search portal etc. should be used and document for record keeping purposes.

-7- If the client makes payments through banking instruments to an NBFC, insurance service provider or a securities broker or any other SECP regulated person (RP) for the execution of transactions in its account, then can we assume that the said client payments should not be subject to further KYC/CDD inquiries by the RP, since it is presumed that the same is already inquired from the client by its respective bank.?
+provider or a securities broker or any other SECP regulated person (RP) for the execution of transactions in its account, then can we assume that the said client payments should not be subject to further KYC/CDD inquiries by the RP, since it is presumed that the same is already inquired from the client by its respective bank?